Philippine Independent Church: Post-excommunication and establishment of the Church by Isabelo de los Reyes and the Unión Obrera Democrática

-Isabelo de los Reyes was the chief initiator of the separation and suggested in absentia that Gregorio Aglipay, knowing that he was influential with the Filipino clergy, should be the founding head, or Obispo Maximo (Supreme Bishop), of the church which was unanimously agreed by the members present in the proclamation.
+Isabelo de los Reyes was the chief initiator of the separation and suggested, in absentia, that Gregorio Aglipay, knowing that he was influential with the Filipino clergy, should be the founding head, or Obispo Maximo (Supreme Bishop), of the church, a proposal that was unanimously agreed upon by the members present at the proclamation.
 De los Reyes' desire to form a new church was conceptualized upon his repatriation to the Philippines from Spain in 1901 after his talks in 1899 with Giuseppe Francica-Nava de Bontifè, then the Apostolic Nuncio to Spain, to request the Holy See in looking into the conditions of the Philippines had failed.
 By then, the country had changed from Spanish rule to American.
 Although the American concept of separation of church and state was introduced in the Philippine Constitution of 1899, Spanish friars were still in control of the parishes all throughout the country, and de los Reyes feared that American clergy would sooner or later replace the Spanish, instead of native Filipinos.
 Along with the American colonization was the arrival of the American Protestant missionaries in the Philippines starting in 1901.
 De los Reyes envisioned the new church as a significant move towards Filipino sovereignty, not just politically but also spiritually.

 De los Reyes managed to rally enough people from his organization, Unión Obrera Democrática Filipina, the first modern labor union federation in the country wherein he was its first president, to materialize an independent and purely Filipino-led church "conserving all that is good in the Roman Church and eliminating all the deceptions which the Romanists had introduced to corrupt the moral purity and sacredness of the doctrines of Christ."
 At the time, he had the necessary logistics and resources needed to form a new Filipino-led church, but one: an equipped and empowered bishop to head it.

 At first, the already-excommunicated Aglipay was reluctant, as he was initially against a schism and was faithful to the magisterium.
 He believed that all means of reaching an understanding with Rome should be exhausted first before declaring any schism.
 Doubting that Aglipay might not take the leadership, the church elected its first batch of bishops, with Pedro Brillantes as the first ever to be consecrated.
 However, after Aglipay's talks with Jesuit and American Protestant leaders quickly backfired when both were dismissive and would not allow native Filipino priests to lead their respective churches, he eventually accepted de los Reyes' offer to head the independent church and was proclaimed as a bishop by the Supreme Council of Bishops of the newly-formed church on September 6, 1902, while also serving as the de facto "supreme bishop" until he was finally consecrated to the position by his fellow other bishops on January 18, 1903.
 Thus, the denomination also became known as the "Aglipayan Church", after its first supreme bishop.